How to Quickly Delete Duplicate Photos on an iPhone: 5 Methods

 You can search by month, year, city, state, business name, category, events, and more.
 For example, it’s reasonable to assume that duplicates are typically saved in the same month — we’ll show you how to use it to your advantage.

 Step 1.
-Open the Photos app.
-At the top of the screen, tap the magnifying glass icon to open the search tool.
+Open the Photos app and navigate to the Collections page.
+Then, click the magnifying glass in the bottom right corner of the screen to open the search tool.

 Step 3.
 Once you find your duplicates, tap Select and tap the duplicates you want to delete (make sure to leave at least one copy).
 Then, tap the trash icon in the bottom right corner.
 When prompted, press Delete Photos again to confirm the action.